melvanderwal/HA-Amber-Electric-Usage-Charts/README.md

 ***
 **22 January 2024: Added Localvolts version to repo.**
 **18 May 2024: Added negative price support to cost/profit utility meters.**  Existing users: just add the line `delta_values: true` to each import cost and export profit utility meter.

+**24 May 2025: Added 5min versions for Amber users that have been migrated to 5min billing.**
 ***

 This package is used in Home Assistant with the Amber Electric integration or integrated Localvolts pricing to estimate usage in kilowatt hours and dollars.
 Example charts using the [ApexCharts Card HACS frontend integration](https://github.com/RomRider/apexcharts-card) are included.